Have you ever heard of lingonberries?

 There, you can buy the berry in every form imaginable as lingonberry concentrate, soda, jelly, jam and more… so I don’t have to tell you they are delicious!

-The lingonberry is a hardy perennial evergreen shrub, closely related to blueberries and cranberries, that grows 1&1/2 feet tall.
+The lingonberry is a hardy perennial evergreen shrub or ground-cover, similar to cranberries, that grows about 1-1.5 feet tall (~12-18 inches).
 It is widely found in the forests of northern Europe, northern America, and Canada.
-The berry is the size of a small blueberry, with small pink and white flowers, that starts off green and gradually turns red when ripe.

-Lingonberries like to be grown in acidic soil.
-The plants can tolerate some shade and are hardy to zone 2!
-It will take about 1-2 years before your lingonberries begin producing fruit, but it’s worth the wait: you will get 2 crops, one in mid-summer (around July) and the second in late fall (thru November)!
-Their compact size makes lingonberry plants perfect for containers and window boxes.
-Plant them as a border plant 1&1/2 feet apart, in lieu of boxwoods, hollies or dwarf conifers.
+Lingonberry plants like to be grown in acidic soil.
+The plants can tolerate some shade and are also cold-hardy — to zone 2!
+It will take about 1-2 years before your lingonberry plants begin producing fruit, but it’s worth the wait: you will get 2 crops, one in mid-summer (around July or August) and the second in late fall (starting in October through November)!
+Their compact size makes lingonberry plants, like the Koralle Lingonberry variety, perfect for containers and window boxes.
+Plant them as a border plant 18 inches apart in lieu of boxwoods, hollies, or dwarf conifers.
 Lingonberry plants can also be used in place of of ground covers like vincas or varieties of sedum.

 Substitute lingonberries in any recipe that calls for blueberries or cranberries.
 They work well with all meats, too.
 Strain through a puréer and make juice, or turn them into jelly or jam to enjoy on toast!
 It is also possible to make wine and liqueurs with lingons.
 The high levels of benzoic acid give lingonberries a long shelf life when refrigerated.
 Lingonberries also have a variety of nutritional properties.
 They are high in Vitamins A, B & C and produce natural phyto-chemicals like antioxidants that help prevent heart disease and cancer.